Drying and thickening

 Drying is a process during which water is removed from a solid product.
 The water can be removed mechanically or by applying heat.
 Mechanical removal of water is the cheapest method.
 However, it is only applicable down to a certain minimum water content.
 The remaining water must be extracted using heat (typically hot air).
 This is a very energy intensive process.

 Drying is typically used in order to increase storage shelf life of organic matter by reducing the water content to below 10%, which prevents decay.

 Thickening is used for concentrating a product, for instance with the purpose of reducing transportation costs.
 A product is often thickened, before it is dried.

-Process Engineering A/S has years of experience designing and operating drying and thickening plants.
+We have years of experience with designing and operating drying and thickening plants.

 - Thermal design of thickeners (tube and plate heat exchangers)